YourAverageMo/RESTful-API-Testing/README.md

 1. **API Choice:** i choose to go with FinnHub for this project, however i learned midway through that finnhub doesnt offer full CRUD capabilities like some other learning api's might have.
 This is fine as i still test it and validate it with external data using Selenium.

-2. **Automated Test Validations:** since this api doesn't offer CRUD operations and project-wise there would be no UI to interact with i choose to combine Part 1.2 and Part 2.1.
+2. **Automated Test Validations:** since this api doesn't offer CRUD operations and project-wise there would be no UI to interact with, i choose to combine Part 1.2 and Part 2.1.
 Instead i will be using selenium to fetch the same stock price from yahoo finance and compare it with the value FinnHub provides as a means of validating API response.
 This is done in test_api_selenium.py:

    ![image](https://github.com/user-attachments/assets/7b841464-0a08-46e4-9800-3257d1e70d3f)